Data Integration: Tools,

-Data integration combines various types and formats of data from any source across an organization into a data lake or data warehouse to provide a unified fact base for analytics.
-Working from this one data set allows businesses to make better decisions, aligns departments to work better together, and drives better customer experience.
+Data integration combines various types and formats of data from various sources into a single dataset that can be used to run applications or support business intelligence and analytics.
+Working from this single data-set set allows businesses to make better decisions, aligns departments to work better together, and drives better customer experience.

-The steps, in part, depend on how the data will be stored.
-The most common types of data storage are:
+The steps, in part, depend on the type and volume of data, how the data will be stored, and how it will be used, among other things.
+The most common techniques for data integration are:

 - Data came from business applications and operational databases in a structured format that could be mapped to the structure required for analysis.